So it’s happened. You’ve hit the dreaded terrible twos.

 3. Remove the audience, if possible.
 Full-blown tantrums in 2 year olds in public can be a terrifying and mortifying thing for parents to handle.
 But your 2 year old will very quickly work out that you are more likely to give in if there is an audience around.
 Therefore, you must remain even more consistent during these tantrums and if you can, take your child to a place where there is no one to ‘perform’ to.

 4. Don’t give in or negotiate.
 And I mean NEVER give in to a tantrum.
 Even if part way through you feel you may have denied them something that they could have had or done… Once you have said ‘no’ you must see it through.
-If you do end up giving in to tantrums in 2 year olds… you will reinforce to your child that this behaviour gets results.
+If you do end up giving in to tantrums in 2 year olds… you will reinforce to your child that this behavior gets results.

 5. Don’t leave them alone.
 While you may be tempted to walk away, do not leave your tantrum throwing 2 year old alone.
-If they will let you hold them until they have calmed down, but if this is not possible then be present at a distance without engaging and wait for the tantrum to pass.
+If they will let you then hold them until they have calmed down, but if this is not possible then be present at a distance without engaging and wait for the tantrum to pass.

-6. Never punish. tantrums in 2 year olds should never be punished.
+6. Never punish.
+Tantrums in 2 year olds should never be punished.
 Although you have to take a strong stance in dealing with a tantrum when they’re happening, you need to remember that your 2 year old cannot help feeling the way they do but they do need your understanding and love once the storm is over.

 How To Prevent Tantrums In 2 Year Olds From Happening

-And having some tricks up your sleeve to prevent tantrums in 2 year olds from happening in the first place will be hugely beneficial for the whole family.
+Prevention is always better than reaction.
+And having some tricks up your sleeve to prevent toddler temper tantrums from happening in the first place is hugely beneficial for the whole family.

 1. Have a calm down corner.
 Create a calm-down corner.
 Having a safe space where your 2 year old can go when they feel things are getting too much can be hugely beneficial to help them reset their emotions.
 Having a canvas tent, cushions and a few cuddly toys is a great place to start.